marlonmisra/lane-finding/README.md

 ## Lane finding project

 ### Introduction
-In order to navigate a self-driving car, one of core skills is detecting lane markings and extrapolating full lane lines.
+In order to navigate a self-driving car, one of the core skills is detecting lane markings and extrapolating full lane lines.
 In this project, I'm  starting with test images and test videos that come from a front-facing car camera, and I'm showing a simple way to output predicted lane lines.

 The steps I'll be describing are:
 * Applying Gaussian blur and grayscale transformations to remove the effects of noise and remove unnecessary colors.